pulibrary/rdss-handbook/globus.md

     * pdc-globus-prod-precuration
     * pdc-globus-prod-postcuration

+1. To access the aws console first go to [AWS login](https://princeton.edu/aws)
 1. See your new instance in [AWS](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:instanceState=running)  Note the IP address you will need it to configure Globus in following steps

 ### Configure Globus Connect Server
 To register a Globus Endpoint do the following:
 1. Go to [developers.globus.org](https://developers.globus.org), sign in as rdssglobus
-2. Add a new Globus Connect Server and fill out the form in the **Princeton Data Commmons Production** or **Princeton Data Commmons Staging** Projects.
+1. Add a new Globus Connect Server and fill out the form in the **Princeton Data Commmons Production** or **Princeton Data Commmons Staging** Projects.
    1. Type in the new name
       The name should be one of the following:
       * PDC Precuration
       * PDC Postcuration
-      * PDC Precuration
-      * PDC Postcuration
    1. click Register Globus Connect Server
-3. Generate a client secret.
+1. Generate a client secret.
 Be ready to save the value off, you will only see it once.
    1. Click Generate a New Client Secret within the new section on the website created by the step above
    1. Fill in the description of the secret (can be anything)
    1. Click Save
    1. **Save the Client ID and Client Secret values in a note in "Shared-ITMS-Passwords" in Lastpass** (They are needed in the next step)
-4. Log into the virtual machine and configure globus:
+1. Log into the virtual machine and configure globus:
    1. `ssh pulsys@<public IP>`
-   1. On the server set the endpoint name you utilized above
+   1. On the server set the endpoint name you utilized above and generated client id.
+This will allow a copy and paste of the commands in the next step to work without editing
       ```bash
-      export endpoint_name=<name from above>
+      export endpoint_name=<name from above (include staging or production)>
+      export client_id=<client id from above step>
       ```
    1. On the server run
       ```bash
       mkdir app_config
       cd app_config
-      globus-connect-server endpoint setup $endpoint_name  --organization "Princeton University Library" --client-id "<your client id>" --owner rdssglobus@princeton.edu --contact-email lsupport@princeton.edu
+      globus-connect-server endpoint setup "$endpoint_name"  --organization "Princeton University Library" --client-id $client_id --owner rdssglobus@princeton.edu --contact-email lsupport@princeton.edu
       ```
          1. you will be prompted for the client secret
          1. Accept Let's Encrypt ToS